fossasia/support.eventyay.com/marketing-analytics/How-to-include-images-in-event-details.md

+---
+title: How to include images in event details
+---

 # How to include images in event details?

 1. Click on **Event Dashboard** of the event you want to include images.